MetaMask/vite-react-ts-eip-6963/README.md

 Before trying to understand any EIP, read and fully understand the [abstract](https://eips.ethereum.org/EIPS/eip-6963#abstract) (Quoted above), [motivation](https://eips.ethereum.org/EIPS/eip-6963#motivation), and do a full read through even if there are aspects that you don't understand.

-If you don't understand any part, you can get further information through sites like Ethereum Magicians ([EIP-6963 MIPD](https://ethereum-magicians.org/t/eip-6963-multi-injected-provider-discovery/14076)) where you can get additional context from the authors and community on most EIPs.
+> Note: If you don't understand any part, you can get further information through sites like Ethereum Magicians ([EIP-6963 MIPD](https://ethereum-magicians.org/t/eip-6963-multi-injected-provider-discovery/14076)) where you can get additional context from the authors and the community on most EIPs.

 It would also be helpful to understand [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193).